trabucayre/symbiflow-arch-defs/quicklogic/README.md

 This will install Yosys into your `/usr/bin/` directory.

-Note: If you want to build Yosys using clang then replace `make config-gcc` with `make config-clang`.
+Note: If you want to build Yosys using clang, replace `make config-gcc` with `make config-clang`.

-Note: Once the changes in Yosys regarding QuickLogic are added to mainstream, this step will be unnecessary, since everything will be fetched by Anaconda.
+Note: Once the QuickLogic specific changes in Yosys are merged with Yosys used by mainline Symbilow, this step will be unnecessary.

 ### 2. SymbiFlow installation

-Clone the SymbiFlow repository, make sure to use the `master+quicklogic` branch:
+Clone the SymbiFlow repository, make sure you're using `master+quicklogic` branch:

 ```bash
 git clone https://github.com/antmicro/symbiflow-arch-defs -b master+quicklogic